devnull-cz/c-prog-lang/modules/function-intro.md

 }
 ```

-A function call is an expression so you can you it as such:
+A function call is an expression so you can use it as such:

 ```C
 printf("%d\n", return_a_number());